Monday, December 12, 2005

 The Bush administration and the U.S. tech industry are teaming to take on the rest of the world in a fight about who controls the technical underpinnings of the Internet.
 Right now, a U.S.-based group does.
 But countries from Chile to China think they should have more say.
 The debate is pretty geeky.
 But if the issues are not resolved, the Net could stop working smoothly.
 And the fight -- which will come to a head at a United Nations conference this week -- could become a foreign policy problem far outside the virtual world.
 Already, "there is a lot of mistrust," says Robert Shaw, policy adviser for the International Telecommunication Union, a U.N.-affiliated group that advocates more international control of the Net.
 "There need to be government-to-government conversations," says Andrew McLaughlin, senior policy council for Google.
 "Let's not do anything crazy and radical."
 Google and other tech companies are worried because, in a worst-case scenario, the stalemate could cause the Net's unified address book to break apart.
 If that happened, someone who typed in www.usatoday.com in the USA might see a different site than someone in Canada, Iran or other countries.
 Even more moderate changes would likely make a mess, says Avi Silberschatz, a computer science professor at Yale.
 "If it ain't broke, don't fix it," he says.

-Internet Corporation for Assigned Names and Numbers, is in charge of the Net's technical nervous system.
+Like many things on the Net, it started with porn.
+A little known non-profit, the Internet Corporation for Assigned Names and Numbers, is in charge of the Net's technical nervous system.
 It runs a giant address book that allows computers on the Net to find each other.
 And it oversees Internet domains such as .com, .net and .org from a small office in Marina del Rey, Calif.
 ICANN didn't attract much attention until this summer, when it gave preliminary approval to a .xxx domain for adult content.
 It wasn't a moral judgment.
 ICANN's job is to decide whether a domain meets technical standards, not whether it's a good idea, CEO Paul Twomey says.
 Still, the move drew howls of protest from many conservative groups, including the powerful Family Research Council.
 They said .xxx would legitimize porn -- even though others argued it would make porn easier to filter out.
 The council asked conservatives to write letters to the Department of Commerce.

 After receiving almost 6,000, Assistant Commerce Secretary Michael Gallagher wrote his own letter, asking ICANN to delay approval of .xxx.
 ICANN did -- sparking a protest of a different type.